Mrityunjay835/Mrityunjay835/README.md

 [![Profile Views](https://visitcount.itsvg.in/api?id=Mrityunjay835&icon=4&color=9)](https://visitcount.itsvg.in)

-*Open to opportunities in AI/ML Engineering and Data Engineering*
+*Open to opportunities in AI/ML Engineering and Data Engineering * Thank You

 </div>